 A 15th-century Bruges merchant who turned his wealth and travel into a lasting stone prayer on the Flanders coast.

-Anselm Adornes was a scion of a powerful Genoese family that had put down roots in the commercial powerhouse of Bruges.
-More than just a trader, he was a civic pillar, a diplomat, and a deeply religious man navigating the turbulent politics of the Burgundian Netherlands.
-His life was defined by a significant pilgrimage to Jerusalem in the 1470s, a journey that was both spiritual and diplomatic.
-The most tangible testament to his life is the Jerusalem Chapel in Bruges, commissioned by him and his wife.
-This unusual church, modeled on the Church of the Holy Sepulchre in Jerusalem, stands as a physical manifestation of his faith, his wealth, and his direct experience of the Holy Land.
-Adornes leveraged his international connections for the benefit of Bruges, but his final mission, a diplomatic trip to Scotland, ended in his murder, cutting short the life of a true Renaissance man before the Renaissance fully bloomed in the north.
+Anselm Adornes, scion of a powerful Genoese family rooted in Bruges, was a merchant, civic pillar, diplomat, and deeply religious man navigating Burgundian Netherlands politics.
+He undertook a significant pilgrimage to Jerusalem in the 1470s, a journey both spiritual and diplomatic.
+The Jerusalem Chapel in Bruges, commissioned by him and his wife, modeled on the Church of the Holy Sepulchre, stands in the city as a physical testament to his faith, wealth, and Holy Land experience.
+Adornes leveraged his international connections for Bruges's benefit.
+His final mission, a diplomatic trip to Scotland, ended in his murder, cutting short the life of a Renaissance figure before the Renaissance fully bloomed in the north.

 The biggest hits of 1424